EGO4D/Ego-Exo4D-docs/docs/getting-started.md

 3. [Download the Dataset](#download-dataset)

 ## License Agreement {#license-agreement}
-To obtain access to the Ego4D dataset or any annotations, you must first review and accept the terms of our license agreement.
-This agreement covers the use of the dataset for research purposes only and includes restrictions on commercial use, redistribution, and other activities.
+To obtain access to the Ego-Exo4D dataset or any annotations, you must first review and accept the terms of our license agreement.
+This agreement covers the use of the dataset for research purposes and commercial use, along with restrictions on redistribution and other activities.
 There are no fees associated with using the dataset.

 To review and execute the license agreement, go to [ego4ddataset.com/ego4d-license](https://ego4ddataset.com/ego4d-license/).
 Once your agreement is approved, which typically takes around 48 hours, you will be emailed a set of AWS access credentials.
 In the meantime, you can explore the [data overview](/overview/) and the [sample notebooks](https://github.com/facebookresearch/Ego4d/tree/main/notebooks/egoexo) to get familiar with the dataset, and download the CLI to get setup in advance.